Flinders Petrie archaeologist

 known Egyptian references to Israel (1236-1223 B.C.).

-Although Flinders was primarily
+Although Flinders Petrie was primarily

 self-taught and had no formal schooling, he was made Edwards Professor of